EDVC-Python-Assignments/CIS3301-CODE-11-Bubble-And-Insert-Sort/README.md

 ## Instructions

-In this CODE assignment you are asked to implement a bubble and a insert sort algorithm in Python.
+In this CODE assignment you are asked to implement in Python a bubble and a insert sort algorithm.

 + Bubble Sort Algorithm
   +  Implement your code in `get_bubble_sorted_list`